ryanmark1867/end_to_end_deep_learning_liveproject/README.md

 - **data** - processed datasets and pickle files for intermediate datasets
 - **models** - saved trained models
 - **notebooks** - code
+- **help** - versions of code with only comments and function signatures
 - **pipelines** - pickled pipeline files

 ## To exercise the code